Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 Is it possible for a true ecumenical council of the Roman Catholic Church signed by a true Pope to contain an error on Faith or morals?

-Three positions taken by Catholics attempting to be Faithful to the Church regarding Vatican II
+Three positions taken by Catholics attempting to explain the "crisis in the Church" which followed Vatican II

 The first position is that Vatican Council II has no error on Faith or Morals in its documents; that Vatican Council II was promulgated by a true Pope on December 8, 1965; and that therefore the teachings and documents of Vatican II are binding on the consciences of Catholics, as are the twenty councils of the Church held between 33 A.D. and 1870 A.D.
 This position is taken by the Wanderer, by EWTN, Fr.
-Christopher Harrison, Scott Hahn, by virtually all the men sitting in the Catholic Bishops’ chairs around the world, and in a letter to Archbishop Marcel Lefebvre in 1987? by then Cardinal Joseph Ratzinger.
+Brian Harrison, Dr. Scott Hahn, and by virtually all the men sitting in the Catholic Bishops’ chairs around the world.
+This position is also stated in the strongest possible terms in a letter to Archbishop Marcel Lefebvre circa 1987 by then Cardinal Joseph Ratzinger.
 This position is vigorously defended in the book, “The Pope, the Council, and the Mass” by James Likoudis and Kenneth Whitehead.
-Their book is subtitled: “An answer to the questions the Traditionalists are asking.”
+Their book is subtitled: “An answer to the questions the Traditionalists are asking.” --- (It is the position of this paper that this first stance is wrong because Vatican Council II does contains errors on Faith and Morals, that Paul VI can, therefore, not be a true Pope, and therefore he has no standing to bind the consciences of Catholics on anything.
+However, this group does acknowledge both the Church's extraordinary magisterium and the Church's "ordinary and universal magisterium" as defined by Vatican Council I.)

 “The salient point of this Council is not, therefore, a discussion of one article or another of the fundamental doctrine of the Church which has repeatedly been taught by the Fathers and by ancient and modern theologians, and which is presumed to be well known and familiar to all.